The Best Hiking Shorts for Men of 2020

 REI Co-op Sahara Cargo Short

 The REI Co-Op Sahara Cargo offers the most for the least.
-They are comfortable, and their integrated belt makes fine-tuning the fit super simple.
+This pair is comfortable and the integrated belt makes fine-tuning the fit super simple.
 We also love the depth of the front pockets.
-If you get caught in the rain, the DWR coating keeps water beading and shedding off in what we determined to be the best performing out of any model tested.
-Given their length and variety of features, we are surprised by their light weight and breathability.
+If you get caught in the rain, the DWR coating keeps water beading and rolling off in what we determined to be the best performing out of any model tested.
+Given their length and variety of features, we are surprised by their low weight and breathability.

 We don't love the cut of these shorts.
 Their 11" inseam is on the longer side, which isn't inherently a drawback, but paired with their looser fit and abundance of pockets, they just aren't what we would consider fashion-forward.
 Even so, for those who prioritize practicality and price, these shorts are a great option.